Mass Shooting In Monterey Park Leaves 10 Dead, 10 Wounded. What We Know So Far

 This all happened in a reportedly crowded ballroom dance studio on Garvey Avenue just west of Garfield Blvd.

 A large Lunar New Year festival had concluded down the street about an hour before the shooting.
-In a news conference Sunday morning, Luna said the weapon was not an assault rifle but did not provide further details.
+The motive and information about the victims is still unknown.

 Monterey Park Police Dept. officers got a call of shots fired and were at the scene in the 100 block of West Garvey Avenue at about 10:22 p.m.